qongon/repetier-sls/README.md

 # Catalyst's V2 Repo

 Hey!
 I've made this repository for a personal version of Repetier V2 firmware I'm running with some small features/updates/additions.
-(The main purpose of this repository is mostly documenting.)<br/>This codebase *should* compile exactly the same as the latest release of the main Repetier dev2 repository as of 11/5/19.
+(The main purpose of this repository is mostly documenting.)<br/>This codebase *should* compile exactly the same as the latest release of the main Repetier dev2 repository as of 11/5/19.<br/><br/>
+I rebase this often, beware!

 My current main changes:
-- Added support for Due-Based (SAM3X8E) Hardware Timer PWM in our HAL.
+- Added support for Due-Based (SAM3X8E) Hardware "Timer PWM" capable pins.
 - Added support for TMC2209 UART drivers.
 - Added a M300 tone queue + concurrent tone support.
 - G33 L<0/1> UBL-like data output and regex hint, for [Mesh Bed Visualizers such as this](http://lokspace.eu/3d-printer-auto-bed-leveling-mesh-visualizer/)